tarans65/ctfchallenge/README.md

 Hint (Will Cost A Lot of Points): The real truth might be zipped in deeper.

 How to Solve:
-   - Open receipt_polyglot.pdf normally — you’ll see a receipt and a fake flag
+   - Open receipt_polyglot.pdf normally (you’ll see a regular receipt)
    - Rename the file extension from .pdf to .zip
-   - Open the .zip file using 7-Zip
+   - Open the .zip file using WINRAR
-   - Extract DO_NOT_OPEN.exe (actually a text file)
+   - Extract DO_NOT_OPEN.exe --> Alt V
-   - Open it in a text editor
+   - Flag will be revealed

 Flag: dfend{judg3_0v3rru13d}